bedrockio/bedrock-core/services/web/src/utils/analytics/README.md

 ## Intro

-Google Tag Manager is an advanced tool that enables complex tracking with minimal code changes.
+Google Tag Manager is an advanced tool that allows custom triggers to send tracking data to a variety of services, most commonly Google Analytics.

 ### Advantages: